dph0rmp/nonHermitian_Floquet_absorption/README.md

 ## License

 The files distributed with this program are provided subject to the GNU General Public License, Version 3.0.
-A Copy of the license is provided.

 ## Change Log
 v 1.0 (28/06/2024)
 - Program uploaded to repoitory.